krostar/httpinfo/README.md

 // ...
 ```

 If the original `http.ResponseWriter` was implementing `http.Flusher`, it is not the case anymore.
-We can add the `Flush` method:
+To fix that we can add the `Flush` method:

 ```go
 func (rww *responseWriterWrapper) Flush() {